- It’s cheap

 50K+ movies and TV show episodes.
 Cancel Anytime

 ESPN+ is an over-the-top streaming service owned and operated by ESPN, which itself is owned by Disney.
 The service launched in 2018, with most of its content rolled over from the ESPN3 streaming service (which required paid access to ESPN proper).
 ESPN+ also received the entirety of the lesser-known MLS Live streaming service.

-The primary purpose of ESPN+ is to offer sports and events which ESPN maintains a right to broadcast, but which don’t appear on ESPN’s main cable TV network channels.
+The primary purpose of ESPN+ is to offer sports and events that ESPN maintains a right to broadcast but which don’t appear on ESPN’s main cable TV network channels.
 For the most part, this includes fighting sports and international soccer.
 However, the service also includes a fair number of games from major US leagues, such as out-of-market MLB and MLS matches.

-As such, if you’re a fan of fighting sports, international sporting events, and want access to some out-of-market US baseball and soccer games, ESPN+ may be a good option to consider.
+As such, if you’re a fan of fighting sports, and international sporting events and want access to some out-of-market US baseball and soccer games, ESPN+ may be a good option to consider.

 However, ESPN+ does not carry top-level sports from major leagues.
 Instead, you’ll receive a smattering of out-of-marketing games from a few top leagues, as well as events from international sports leagues not commonly broadcast in the US.
 As such, ESPN+ is primarily for sports fans who either love fighting sports or want access to games and other sporting events not shown on other popular TV sports networks.

 ESPN+ pros and cons

 Sports fans may or may not find value in ESPN+.
 It all depends on what kind of sports you’re interested in.

 - It is cheap.
 The service’s price is hard to beat.
 According to our DAZN review, that platform is more expensive and doesn’t even offer more sports than ESPN+.